Matheus Pereira (footballer, born 1998): Empoli and Juventus

 On 28 June 2016, Matheus was signed by Serie A club Empoli F.C.
 In April 2016, it was reported that Matheus had completed a deal to sign with Juventus in the summer of 2016.
 However, as the Turin-based club had already exceeded their non-EU registration quota for international transfers, he would be signed by Empoli from Corinthians first, before joining Juventus.

 On 31 January 2017, Matheus was signed by the Serie A club Juventus on loan.

 On 31 August 2017, the last of day of the French and Italian summer transfer windows, he joined Bordeaux on loan from Juventus for the 2017–18 season, while Bordeaux secured an option to sign him permanently.

 On 27 April 2019, Matheus played his first match both in Serie A and with the Juventus senior side, coming on as a substitute for Federico Bernardeschi late in the second half of a 1–1 away draw against rivals Inter; he almost scored the match-winning goal in the final minute.

 Loan to Dijon

 On 29 August 2019, he joined the French club Dijon on loan with an option to purchase.

 Barcelona B

 On 25 January 2020, Pereira was sent on loan to the Spanish club Barcelona B, in a deal involving Alejandro Marqués moving the other way.
 The club later activated his buyout clause.

 Eibar

 On 12 July 2022, Barcelona announced the transfer of Pereira to Segunda División side SD Eibar.

+Fortaleza

+On 27 May 2025, Pereira returned to his home country after nearly nine years, after signing a two-and-a-half-year contract with Fortaleza.